neu5-przenz-games/the-game/README.md

 # Development

+To work locally on test map (smaller map) run
+`yarn dev:test`

-To build local development version of a game run
+To work locally on development version of a game run `yarn dev`
-`yarn dev`

 To start the server run